Preparing for Distance Teaching and Advising (Best Practices)

 Prepare with Flexibility in Mind

-Reminder: You will have the best experience if you use technology and processes that are fully supported by ITS.
+Reminder: You will have the best experience if you use technology and processes that are fully supported by Drake University ITS.
 Use of technology not supported by Drake requires you to be responsible for any troubleshooting for both you and your students.
 ITS provides resources to help faculty deliver synchronous and/or asynchronous distance learning activities, and offers assistance in using them.

-Blackboard Learn, Drake’s learning management system (LMS), is the best place to start.
+Blackboard Learn, Drake’s learning management system (LMS), Blackboard, is the best place to start.
 Every course has a Blackboard site available to instructors.

 • Be sure your syllabus includes informing students know how you will communicate with them should any unexpected issues occur.
 Blackboard Announcements or Blackboard Messages with a copy to student emails covers several means of notifications at the same time.